 You need to reward yourself for your successes, this can be a simple shout out and share about something you have achieved or it can be a reward, like a day trip out or a massage when a milestone is hit.

 Every week, I get to take part in a motivation call where I can share a milestone I have had that week.
-Everyone loves to shout and share about there successes and on a motivational call where everyone supports and encourages each other is a fabulous way to acknowledge your success.
+Everyone loves to talk and share their successes.
+A motivational call where everyone supports and encourages each other is a fabulous way to acknowledge your success.
 I love listening to other peoples successes and always learn from these motivational calls.

-Plan for success by implementing the 8 tips to set and achieve your goals and using your 90 day success planner and habit tracker.
+Plan for success by implementing the 8 tips to set and achieve your goals.